 As your plant matures sexually, it will develop between its nodes.
 Nodes are the area of the plant where the branches connect to the plant’s stalk.
 The distinguishing characteristics that will help you identify your plant’s gender:

-- Hermaphrodite Plants: These plants have both the stigmas and pollen sacs in their nodes.
-These are female plants that develop both sex organs when exposed to a lot of stress.
+Hermaphrodite Plants: These plants have both the stigmas and pollen sacs in their nodes.
+These are female plants that develop both sex organs when exposed to a lot of stress or simply come from an unstable genetic line.

-This is considered your marijuana plant’s vegetive stage.
-The goal in this stage is to keep her healthy and allow the plant to grow as big and strong as possible so that she can hold many, many flowers.
+The goal of the vegetative stage is to keep her healthy and allow the plant to grow as big and strong as possible so that she can hold many, many flowers.

 Related Link: How to Be a Professional Cannabis Grower